 - 6 posts by accounts with massive followings that don’t post original content.

 - One post by a friend that I haven’t engaged with since the early days of Instagram.

-- 3 sponsored posts that are actually good content, but don’t stand a change without a budget.
+- 3 sponsored posts that are actually good content, but don’t stand a chance without a budget.

 I still like these photos, but I find myself just looking at hashtags and locations.
 My feed is almost dead to me.
 Which is sad, because I spent so much time curating all the accounts I follow.